 Widespread distribution in rivers and large creeks in northeast Iowa but not abundant.

 Diet consists of insect larvae, crustaceans, and other aquatic invertebrates.

 State Records are not documented for non-game species.

-Within the Misissippi River system the banded darter occurs from the Verdign`s River in Kansas eastward to the upper Allegheny River basin in New York and from the Minnesota River south to the Fall Line.
-The banded darter remains relatively common throughout most of its range.
+The Banded Darter can be found in all the principal drainage systems of the eastern and northeast Iowa, as well as maintaining populations in the Lizard Creek and upper Iowa River watersheds.
+It inhabits the upper reaches of Iowa’s major interior rivers, such as the Cedar and Maquoketa rivers, but attains greatest abundance in smaller tributaries of these rivers.
+Although its distribution is relatively widespread, the Banded Darter is nowhere common and in most collections is listed as rare.
+Within the Misissippi River system the Banded Darter occurs from the Verdign`s River in Kansas eastward to the upper Allegheny River basin in New York and from the Minnesota River south to the Fall Line.
+The Banded Darter remains relatively common throughout most of its range.
 However, populations on the margin of its range, particularly to the west, appear in jeopardy.

-In Iowa this colorful species inhabits the rocky riffles of the upper reaches of our major interior streams, such as the Cedar and Maquoketa rivers.
+In Iowa, this colorful species inhabits the rocky riffles of the upper reaches of our major interior streams, such as the Cedar and Maquoketa rivers.
 It attains greatest abundance in smaller streams and creeks feeding these rivers.
-Nowhere is the banded darter common, but its distribution is widespread and in most collections it is listed as rare.